hyphanet/plugin-WebOfTrust/README.md

 from building: Notice that the JARs likely have in fact been created by the fred/WoT Gradle builders on the filesystem already, so you can fix Eclipse to notice them by:
 1. `Right click the project / Gradle / Refresh Gradle Project`.
 2. `Project / Build Project` to manually start a build.
+Automatic building might have to be disabled in the same menu.

 ### Debugging